gageracer/edithor/example/uiresult.md

 **Segment 31:** (477 characters)

 "Most people spend their whole lives running toward safety.
 You're running away from it."
 "Are you dangerous?" she asked, only half-joking.
 "Very," he said.
-"But only to boredom."
+"But only to boredom.".
 They started seeing each other.
 Dating felt like the wrong word—too conventional for whatever this was.
 They'd meet at odd hours when inspiration or conversation struck.
 She'd go to his warehouse studio at midnight and watch him paint.
 He'd show up at her apartment at dawn with coffee and ideas.

 **Segment 32:** (477 characters)

 He challenged her constantly.
 Called her out when she was playing it safe, even in small ways.
 "Why'd you order the same thing you always get?" he'd ask at restaurants.
 "Try something new.
-Risk it."
+Risk it.".
 He frustrated her.
 Made her uncomfortable.
 Pushed her boundaries in ways that sometimes felt too much.
 But he also made her feel seen.
 Really seen, for the first time in her life.
 Not who she was supposed to be, but who she actually was.
 The messy, uncertain, evolving version.

 **Segment 33:** (467 characters)

 One night, three months in, they were in his studio and he was showing her a new piece.
 "It's about transformation," he said.
 "About the violence of becoming something new."
 "Why violence?" she asked.
 "Because it hurts," he said.
-"Growth hurts."
+"Growth hurts.".
 She realized he was right.
 The courage list had been painful.
 Every fear conquered came with discomfort, embarrassment, grief for the old version of herself.
 But that pain meant something was happening.
 She was changing.

 **Segment 34:** (450 characters)